Data Integrity Challenges in the Scope of Clinical Trials – Part 2

-In this 2nd part of the article series, we discuss the main outcomes in respect to eSource and EHRs in context with current regulations and expert views.
+In this 2nd part of the article series, we discuss data integrity challenges and the main outcomes in respect to eSource and EHRs in context with current regulations and expert views.

 With the adoption of new technologies in clinical trials, source data can be collected and managed via various means that do not always include the investigator sites. eSystems, electronic Clinical Outcome Assessments (eCOAs), electronic Patient Reported Outcomes (ePROs), e-health records (EHRs), and Interactive Response Technologies (IRT), are all different ways to capture source data in clinical trials.
-To safeguard proper DI, their adoption requires a robust Quality Management System (QMS).
+To safeguard proper data integrity and cope with data integrity challenges, their adoption requires a robust Quality Management System (QMS).
 When using eSource data, it is often the case that the data is collected and managed by third-party vendors such as central labs or technology providers, however, it always lies under the investigator’s responsibility.
 Therefore, the sponsors should ensure that the source data or certified copies are always be provided to the investigator, regardless of the collection method.

 Lack of investigator access to source data is one of the most frequently noted BIMO (FDA’s Bioresearch Monitoring Compliance Program) deficiency.
 Noted as a finding during FDA inspections, it involves both the investigator for failing to maintain complete records as per 21CFR 312.62 as well as the sponsor for failing to provide the clinical investigator with information necessary to conduct the investigation properly as per 21 CRF 312.50.